More Lessons for Grade 9

-Videos, worksheets, games and acivities to help Algebra students learn about joint or combined variation.
+Videos, solutions, worksheets, and activities to help Algebra students learn about joint or combined variation.

 Suppose y varies jointly as x and z.
-What is y when x = 2 and y = 3, if y = 20 when x = 4 and y = 3?
+What is y when x = 2 and z = 3, if y = 20 when x = 4 and z = 3?

 Joint Variation Application